edyspider/ALStructureCreator/README.md

 This extension contributes the following settings:

-* `ALStructureCreator.AppSubfolderType`: This configuration defines which type of application/object folder you want to create, if **Numbered**, **Named** or **None**.
+* `ALStructureCreator.FoldertStructure`: This configuration allows you to define the folder structure for AL projects that best suits you.
-* `ALStructureCreator.CreateExtObjFolder`: This configuration allows you to create extension/customer subfolder for application type object (e.g.: **TableCust**,**TableExt**, ..).
+* `ALStructureCreator.ObjectIdentification`: This configuration defines how to identify the objects files, by the object prefix/suffix filename or reading the file. **Prefix**,**Suffix** or **Object** (e.g: `TabEmployeMgt.al`,`EmployeeMgtTab.al`, `..OBJECT Table 50010`).
-* `ALStructureCreator.ErrorOnExistFolder`: If set to **true** this configuration raise an error if the project folder already exists.
+* `ALStructureCreator.ObjectIdent.<ObjectType>`: This configuration defines how to identify a specific object file by its prefix/suffix name.

-* `ALStructureCreator.ObjectPrefix.<ObjectType>`: This set of configuration defines the prefix of application object file so it can be reorganized in the corresponding application folder.
+The **ObjectIdent**/**ObjectIdentification.** settings are used for the action to reorganize the project files inside a specific folder.

 ---